-After backup your data, you need to create a recovery disc of windows to reinstall your windows on a new hard drive.
-You can create a recovery of windows in a USB device.
+After backing up your data, you need to create a recovery disc of windows to reinstall your windows on a new hard drive.
+You can create a recovery of windows on a USB device.

 Remove Existing Hard Drive

-Shut down your laptop and unplugged from charging.
+Shut down your laptop and unplug it from charging.
 Open your laptop back case.
 It depends on your laptop, sometimes it is placed by small screws, or there may be a sliding mechanism.
 Search your laptop model on the web for specific instructions.

 After removing the back case safely, locate your hard drive, and remove it from the laptop.
-The hard drive will usually be holding with case and set of small screws.
+The hard drive will usually be held with a case and set of small screws.
 Remove it from the laptop by using a screwdriver.

 Installing New Hard Drive